helloworld0927/LyricsX/README.md

 # LyricsX

 > [!IMPORTANT]
 > This is the version of LyricsX that I personally maintain.
 The original author seems to have stopped maintaining it.
-I will fix any remaining bugs and add some new features in my spare time.
+I will fix some remaining bugs and add some new features in my spare time.

 ## Original README
 [![Crowdin](https://badges.crowdin.net/lyricsx/localized.svg)](https://crowdin.com/project/lyricsx)